SurveyMonkey/public_api_docs/includes/_collectors.md

 ##Collectors and Invite Messages

 Collectors allow you to collect survey responses with a link to your survey.
-There are two `types` of collectors available via the API, `weblink` and `email`.
-[Weblink collectors](http://help.surveymonkey.com/articles/en_US/kb/Web-Link-Collector) collectors give you a survey URL and email collectors can be used to send survey invites messages that include a survey URL via the /messages endpoints.
+Two `types` of collectors are available through the API: `weblink` and `email`.
+[Weblink collectors](http://help.surveymonkey.com/articles/en_US/kb/Web-Link-Collector) collectors give you a survey URL and [email invitation collectors](https://help.surveymonkey.com/articles/en_US/kb/Email-Invitation-Collector) send survey invite messages with a survey URL via the /messages endpoints.
 A variety of [collector options](http://help.surveymonkey.com/articles/en_US/kb/Collector-Options#List) are accepted as arguments to /surveys/{id}/collectors.
 Some collector options, for example, `is_branding_enabled=False` require a [SurveyMonkey paid plan]((https://www.surveymonkey.com/pricing/?ut_source=dev_portal&amp;ut_source2=docs)).

 ###/surveys/{id}/collectors